 - Complications with your wisdom teeth may lead to further issues with pressure, sinuses, and congestion.

-- There’s also the risk of developing gum diseases like gingivitis or periodontal disease.
+- There’s also the risk of developing gum disease.

 - Misalignment and crowded teeth may make it vital for you to get treatment to straighten your teeth.

-How Do Oral Surgeons Remove a Wisdom Tooth?
+How Do Oral Surgeons Perform Wisdom Teeth Removal Surgery?

-It’s not always clear whether you require the removal of the wisdom teeth or not.
+It’s not always clear whether you need to remove wisdom teeth or not, or what the best age to remove wisdom teeth might be.
 In fact, antiseptic mouthwash or antibiotics can treat a majority of the above-mentioned conditions.
-In case none of these prove helpful, reach out to your oral surgeon, and schedule an appointment.
+If those options do not help, reach out to your oral surgeon or dentist and schedule an appointment.

-In special cases, your doctor has to create a small cut in the gum to ease the removal process.
-They may also take it out by cutting it into smaller pieces.
+In special cases, your doctor has to make a small cut in the gum tissue to ease the removal process, and a small piece of bone covering the tooth may also need to be removed.
+They may also take it out by cutting it into smaller pieces, which is especially important for patients such as missionaries preparing for wisdom teeth removal who want to avoid problems while away from home.

 More often than not, patients will tell oral surgeons they experience little to no pain to avoid getting the wisdom teeth removed.
-However, leaving your teeth untreated after a specialist’s recommendation may lead to painful repercussions in the near future.
+However, leaving your teeth untreated after a specialist’s recommendation may lead to painful repercussions in the near future, and that timing often depends on a few factors, especially for teenagers who may need to be evaluated for wisdom teeth extraction.
+Severe pain is one sign you should not ignore when deciding whether to seek prompt care.

-All in all, deciding whether you should remove your wisdom tooth or not isn’t very easy, especially without consulting a professional.
-That’s why it’s always best to reach out to your oral surgeon.
+All in all, deciding whether you should remove your wisdom tooth or not isn’t very easy, especially without consulting a professional, and the American Association of Oral and Maxillofacial Surgeons is one American Association patients often look to for guidance.
+Dentists and oral surgeons may also recommend X-rays and evaluation to remove impacted wisdom teeth before they cause future complications.
+That’s why it’s always best to reach out to your oral surgeon, whether you need oral surgery in Mesquite, NV or are seeking oral surgery in St. George, UT.

 Ready to extract your wisdom tooth and accentuate your beautiful smile?
 Then venture into our website and schedule an appointment today!